data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ## Load Packages

 For this analysis, we'll be using the {tidyverse}, {here}, and {dataedu} packages.
-We will also use the {tidytext} package, for working with textual data [@R-tidytext].
+We will also use the {tidytext} package for working with textual data [@R-tidytext].
 Just a reminder, if you haven't already installed the {dataedu} package, you can do so by typing this code:

 ```r